gdeepank/sentiment-analysis/README.md

-# sentiment-analysis
+## Twitter Sentiment Analysis
-Twitter Sentiment Analysis using Python 3 and NLTK
+Sentiment Analysis of Twitter data using Python 3 and NLTK.